Pelosi, Schumer claim Trump's words 'ring hollow' as he calls for unity over explosive devices

 The two top Democratic lawmakers didn't mention recent calls by political leaders on the left -- including former Secretary of State Hillary Clinton -- to abandon civil discourse with Republicans just weeks ahead of the pivotal Nov.
 6 midterm elections.

-The leading Democrats' comments contrasted sharply with Trump's statements throughout the day, which began on Twitter when he retweeted Vice President Mike Pence's condemnation of the episode.
+Their comments contrasted sharply with Trump's statements throughout the day, which began on Twitter when he retweeted Vice President Mike Pence's condemnation of the episode.

 Later, he said at the White House: "The safety of the American people is my highest and absolute priority.
 I've just concluded a briefing with the FBI, Department of Justice, Department of Homeland Security, and the U.S. Secret Service.
 As we speak, the packages are being inspected by top explosive experts, and a major federal investigation is now underway.
 The full weight of our government is being deployed to conduct this investigation and bring those responsible for these despicable acts to justice.
 We will spare no resources or expense in this effort."